daniyarulydanial/final_project/README.md

 Daniaryuly Daniyal, Pirniyazov Miras, Baktibayev Daulet

 # Roles:
-- Daniyaruly Daniyal: Data analysis and data preparation
+- Daniyaruly Danial: Data analysis and data preparation
 - Pirniyazov Miras: Modelling: model selection and tuning
 - Baktibayev Daulet: Evaluation and deployment: model interpretation and launching the model as a service